keshavjoshi7744/GoogleDrive-Autopsy-Plugin/README.md

 - **Accurate reconstruction of file and user activity timelines**
 - **Integrity verification through hashing**

-While overall results were strong, feedback highlighted that **some sections of analysis could be structured more systematically**, and **screenshots and figures** could be clearer or better attributed — improvements planned for a future release.
+While overall results were strong, feedback highlighted that **some sections of analysis could be structured more systematically**, and **screenshots and figures** could be clearer or better attributed, improvements planned for a future release.

 ---